dawidm/cryptonose2/manual/index.md

 Very low volume (so with low liquidity) currency pairs could trigger a lot of undesirable price alerts.
 You should choose currency pairs carefully.

 ## Main window
-* **_Find (press F)..._** lets you make a quic search for currency pair from any connected exchange, to see informations about it or access it's exchange webpage (you can do it quickly just by pressing the enter key).
+* **_Find (press F)..._** lets you make a quick search for currency pair from any connected exchange, to see information about it or access it's exchange web page (you can do it quickly just by pressing the enter key).
 * **_Price alerts_ tab** shows recent price alerts from all exchanges.
 * **Exchange tabs** - every exchange runs in separate tab.
 Near the exchange name there's a little box showing connection status: red - disconnected, green - connected, yellow - reconnecting.
 * ***Global options*** - preferences for all exchanges: